 Early Bird satellite in 1965 made telephone calls from the United States to Europe more practical.
 Idea: Children could find out how calls were made before the satellite and how the satellite worked.

 Maldives celebrate Independence Day.
 Great Britain gave up control of the coral islands in 1965.
 About 1,200 islands make up this country located in the Indian Ocean.
 In total the area of the islands is about 1.7 times the area of the Washington, DC.
 Almost 400,000 people live there, and many derive their income from the tourist industry.
 Male is the capital.
+Children could learn more at: Maldives.

 Cook Islands celebrate Constitution Day.
 In 1965 the populace approved a constitution that gives them autonomy in free association with New Zealand.
 The area of the fifteen islands is about 1.3 times the size of Washington, DC.
 The northern islands are coral atolls, and the southern islands are vestiges of volcanic activity.
 About 10,500 people live there, mostly on the southern islands.
 The capital is Avarua.

 Singapore celebrates National Day.
 In 1965 Singapore gained its freedom from the Malaysian Federation.
 According to the CIA World Factbook, Singapore is about 3.5 times the size of Washington, DC.
 It has a tropical climate, and over five million people live there.
+Children can learn more at: Singapore.